My own Hermes Delivery nightmare.

-Stories about Hermes delivery has been popping up all over the internet and none of it is positive feedback.
-Now why am I not surprised?
+Stories about Hermes delivery nightmare has been popping up all over the internet and none of it is positive feedback.

-Normally I wouldn’t write a negative article directly about company, I just wouldn’t promote them if I wasn’t fully happy with the service.
-However more and more people are having problems with Hermes delivery and after experiencing their customer service first hand, I can see why.
+Normally I wouldn’t write a negative article directly about company, I just wouldn’t promote them.
+However so many people are having problems with Hermes delivery and after experiencing their service, I can see why.

 The giveaway was completely free to enter and the winner would win a Lush Wow Gift Set worth £185.
-This was the first giveaway I had organised and was super excited to offer it.
+It was the first giveaway I had organised and I was super excited to offer it.

 Stupidly I made the decision to use Hermes Delivery, as unfortunately the Royal Mail were extremely expensive to post a large parcel.
 I figured as Hermes was a well-known company, they would have been the safest option.
 How wrong was I!

 Even though I paid for the Next Day delivery service including tracking and a signature required, they still managed to lose it.
-Seriously how is that even possible, when they are meant to scan the parcel at every single changeover.
+How is it even possible to lose a parcel when at each changeover the parcel is required to be scanned?

 The competition was very public being on the MSE Forum and had over 72,000 entries, luckily the winner has been absolutely amazing and fully understands.

 Luckily the shopkeeper was absolutely brilliant and gave me Hermes telephone number that they use themselves to contact Hermes when they have a problem.
-The shop owner also told me what happened on the day of my parcel being collected by the Hermes delivery driver.
+The shop owner kindly explained to me what had happened on the day of the collection.

-He said that the delivery driver was incredibly rude, he refused to scan any of the deliveries he collected and physically throw them into the back of his van and then drove off, and guess what, I’m not the only one who’s parcel has been lost from that collection.
+He said that the delivery driver was incredibly rude.
+The deliver refused to scan any of the deliveries he collected and physically throw them into the back of his van.
+According to the shop owner the driver then drove off.

-Finally after 10 days of trying and getting incrediabily frustrated the phone was answered pretty quickly with the new number and it was an actual human, I couldn’t believe it.
+After phoning for 10 days and getting incredibly frustrated the phone was answered pretty quickly, using the new telephone number.
+I couldn’t believe it.

-I explained what the delivery driver had done during collection and their response was that the drivers they use are not employed by them and they are self-employed.
-I can’t really see how that is relevant when they are paying for them to provide a service, but that’s just my opinion.
+I explained what the delivery driver had done during collection and their response was that the drivers they use are not employed by them.
+Hermes customer services agent explained that the delivers that they use are self-employed.
+Therefore they are not an employee of the company.
+How that is relevant when they are paying for them to provide a service?

-I was then sent a form to fill in and was told it will take a further 28 days to make a claim after they have received it.
-So this issue still hasn’t been resolved.
+I was advised that once the form was received, it would take a further 28 days to make a claim after the completed form had been received.
+Unfortunately the issue is still on-going.

 Then to top it off, I ordered a jumper that I liked online and guess who their delivery providers are?
 Can you guess what they have lost?
 Yes Hermes have managed to lose my jumper in the same 3 week period.

-My advance for anybody that needs the send anything via post; maybe pay the extra money with the Royal Mail because you’ve got more chance of it actually arriving.
+My advice for anybody that needs the send anything via post, pay the extra money.

 Now if you are looking for ways to save money on lots of your shopping, then check out this link.